 - Preheat the oven to 375º and butter a pie pan.

 - Heat oil In a large pan over medium heat.
 Sauté the onions, and bacon until the onions are soft.
 Add garlic and cook for about 1 minute.
 Add the mushrooms and squash and sauté until the squash starts to soften and brown, about 10-15 minutes.
-Add the parsley, stock, and salt and pepper to taste.
+Add the parsley, stock, salt and pepper to taste.
 Spoon into the baking dish and cover with foil.
 Bake until tender 30-35 minutes.

 - While the squash is baking, make the crumble.
 In a medium bowl, combine the flour, brown sugar, thyme, and salt.
 Add the butter pieces and pinch with your fingers until the mixture is the consistency of coarse meal.
 Add walnuts.
 Chill until ready to use.